cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

     UnpackAny(any *Any, iface interface{}) error
 }
 ```

-In addition to serving as a whitelist, `InterfaceRegistry` can also serve
-to communicate the list of concrete types that satisfy an interface to clients.

 Note that `InterfaceRegistry` usage does not deviate from standard protobuf
 usage of `Any`, it just introduces a security and introspection layer for